Skip to content

 If you have any pre-existing cardiac conditions or are taking other medications that can affect the heart, it is important to talk to your healthcare provider before starting trazodone.
 Additionally, it is important to watch for any signs of cardiac side effects and to report any concerning symptoms to your healthcare provider as soon as possible.

-It is important to never stop taking trazodone or any other medication suddenly without consulting with your healthcare provider.
+Never stop taking trazodone or any other medication suddenly without consulting with your healthcare provider.
 Stopping trazodone abruptly can cause withdrawal symptoms, which may include:

 Insomnia or difficulty sleeping